ActiveState/gometalinter-helper/README.md

 directory tree.

-If you pass the "-commit-hook" flag then it will check new or modified files that are about to be committed.
+If you pass the "-commit-hook" flag then it will check new or modified files that are about to be committed in a Git repo.

 If the neither flag is passed and the CI environment variable is set, then it will run a check of the current branch.
 If that branch is "master" than it